The Twisted Tale of Amanda Knox: Viewership

-The Twisted Tale of Amanda Knox ranked No. 2 on Hulu's "Top 15 Today" list—a daily updated list of the platform's most-watched titles—on August 23.
-Streaming analytics firm FlixPatrol, which monitors daily updated VOD charts and streaming ratings across the globe, reported that two days after its debut, the series ranked No. 2 globally across Disney+ and Hulu, behind only Alien: Earth.
-JustWatch, a guide to streaming content with access to data from more than 20 million users around the world, reported that The Twisted Tale of Amanda Knox was the second most-streamed series in the U.S. from August 18–24.
-The following week, from August 25–31, it remained the second most-streamed series.
+The Twisted Tale of Amanda Knox entered Hulu's "Top 15 Today" list—a daily ranking of the platform's most-watched titles—following its premiere on August 20.
+Two days after its debut, streaming analytics firm FlixPatrol, which monitors daily updated VOD charts and streaming ratings across the globe, reported that the series ranked No. 2 globally across Disney+ and Hulu.
+JustWatch, a guide to streaming content with access to data from more than 20 million users around the world, calculated that it was the second most-streamed series in the U.S. from August 18–31.
+The Twisted Tale of Amanda Knox remained on Hulu's "Top 15 Today" list from its debut on August 20 through October 3.

 Critical response

 On the review aggregator website Rotten Tomatoes, 71% of 28 critics' reviews are positive.
 Metacritic, which uses a weighted average, assigned a score of 59 out of 100, based on 17 critic reviews, indicating "mixed or average" reviews.

 Robert Lloyd of Los Angeles Times stated that The Twisted Tale of Amanda Knox dramatizes the sensational case surrounding Amanda Knox with a mix of tension, style, and uneven storytelling.
 He found that the series captures the extreme pressures Knox faced, from prolonged interrogations and false confessions to public scrutiny and media sensationalism, while also highlighting the broader miscarriage of justice.
 Lloyd appreciated the performances, particularly Grace Van Patten and Francesco Acquaroli, noting how they brought depth and humanity to their roles.
 He praised the series' ambitious direction and inventive visual techniques, though he found some stylistic choices—like abrupt tonal shifts and varied narrative approaches—occasionally distracting.

 Lucy Mangan of The Guardian said that The Twisted Tale of Amanda Knox effectively traces Knox's journey from her arrest to eventual exoneration, illustrating how prejudices, media sensationalism, and prosecutorial missteps combined to create a miscarriage of justice.
 She appreciated the show's propulsive narrative and efforts to humanize certain figures, such as prosecutor Giuliano Mignini.
 Mangan praised Grace Van Patten's performance, highlighting her ability to capture the character's naivety, overconfidence, and emotional turmoil across both English and Italian dialogue.
 Although she noted some unevenness in the script and stylistic choices—particularly the mannered, Wes Anderson-lite openings—Mangan found that the series succeeds in conveying the intensity and human cost of Knox's ordeal.

+Accolades

+The Twisted Tale of Amanda Knox received a nomination for the Maxwell Weinberg Award for Television at the 2026 ICG Publicists Awards.